systems-failure/ASUS-X556UQK-hackintosh/README.md

 ✅ Native power managment

+✅ Battery status

 ⚠️ FN Keys (brightness and volume control - FN+F9 for disabling the touchpad does not work)

-⚠️ Battery Status (mostly, battery status is 0% when AC Adapter is connected)

 ⚠️ Sleep (wakes up immediately)